Aging Out Statistics Reveal Gaps

 In a representative sample of foster youth in California, over one-third of aged-out 19-year-olds experience homelessness and over 40% couch-surf (Courtney et al., 2016).

-About 1400 age out in Los Angeles and of those, around 400 become instantly homeless upon aging out.
+About 1400 age out in Los Angeles and of those, at least 400 become instantly homeless upon aging out.

 Aged Out Young Adults Disadvantaged Compared to Peers